Suggester/Documentation/sumup.md

 - `.ping`: Displays the response time and some other information about the bot.
 - `.support`: Sends the link to our [support server](https://suggester.js.org/support) where you can get in touch with our Support Team.
 - `.invite`: Sends the link to [add the bot](https://suggester.js.org/invite) to your server.
-- `.vote`: Displays information about [voting](/topics/supporting.md) for Suggester on several bot listing websites.
 - `.verify`: Shows a user permissions as they relate to the bot, also accepts a mention/user id argument to check someone else's permissions.
-- `.prefix`: Shows the current configured prefix in your server.
+- `.prefix`: Shows the currently configured prefix in the server.
 - `.changelog`: Links the latest stable release from [GitHub](https://github.com/Suggester/Suggester/releases/latest).
 - `.tutorial`: Shows a quick guide about setting up and using the bot (the response to this command is the same as the embed sent when the bot is added to a server)
 - `.github`: Links Suggester's repository, where you can contribute to its development!
-- `.shard`: Tells which shard the current server is on.
-[Learn more](https://discord.com/developers/docs/topics/gateway#sharding)
+- `.shard`: Tells which group of servers the current server is part of.
-- `.shards`: Displays some statistics about the bot's shards.
 - `.legal`: Sends the link to our [privacy policy](/legal/privacy.md).

 ## Special Sunflowers